Do you suspect your car or truck has a loose battery cable? This could affect the whole electrical system, especially the ignition equipment.

 Drop In Power/Limp Mode While Driving

-A decrease in power while driving could be due to an electrical fault.
-You’d expect to see the battery warning light on the instrument cluster.
+A reduction in power while driving could be due to an electrical fault.
+You’d expect to see the battery warning light on the control panel.

 This could happen if your battery connections are so loose that they start coming off.
-Keep your terminals from reaching this state if at all possible.
-This is a hazardous situation since, in extreme cases, you might lose all engine power.
+Keep your terminals from reaching this condition if at all possible.
+This is a hazardous situation since, in severe cases, you might lose all engine power.

 Note: there are many potential reasons for limp mode or low power.
 These include misfires, other electrical problems, transmission issues, etc.